sensesunb/senses-unb/README.md

-# senses-unb
+# Senses UnB

-This is a sass + compass project.
+This is a Sass & Compass project.
 Make sure you have the latest version of these gems.